clemonster/easy-cost/full_analysis.md

 The plot does not exhibit a clear "elbow", which indicates that our data is not very clustered originally.
 We choose to have 2 clusters as this is where the inflexion point seems to be.

-We plot our clustering in 3D using the *plotly* library.
-(Note: the plot may slow down our notebook.
-If this is the case, comment out the plot lines)

 ```r